Calling Catholic Therapists!

 - And you also have your own troubles, concerns and problems.
 We all do.

 The bottom line is this: We are not supposed to “go it alone.”

 We Catholic clinicians need help to live out our profession for our clients in a healthy way.

 - We need grace and the love of God our Father and Mary our Mother, first and foremost in prayer and sacrament.
 That’s a given.

 - We also need each other, in the Body of Christ -- we need to “Bear each other’s burdens” as St. Paul tells us (Galatians 6:2).

 - We clinicians sometimes try to minimize these realities, and that’s understandable because we naturally focus on others.
 But if we neglect caring for ourselves and loving ourselves in an ordered way, sooner or later, we get into trouble.
 You know this.

-So, what can we do now to help ourselves, to care for ourselves, to love ourselves so that we can help our clients better?
+So, what can we do to help ourselves, to care for ourselves, to love ourselves in an ordered, Catholic way?

-We are learning more about the application of Internal Family Systems (IFS) firmly grounded in a Catholic anthropology.
-IFS is an evidence-based therapeutic approach developed by Dr. Richard Schwartz and IFS was featured in Bessel van der Kolk’s best-selling book on complex trauma, The Body Keeps the Score, where he devotes all of chapter 17 to IFS.
-That chapter is available free online here, and it is well worth reading (the books is quite good, one of the best in the trauma world to date).
+You might be familiar with Internal Family Systems as a trauma treatment from Bessel van der Kolk’s best-selling book on complex trauma, The Body Keeps the Score, where he devotes all of chapter 17 to IFS.
+That chapter is available free online here, and it is well worth reading (the books is quite good and a best-seller in the trauma world).

-For those unfamiliar with IFS, please note that IFS focuses primarily on the internal dynamics in one person in individual psychotherapy, counseling or coaching.
+For those unfamiliar with IFS, please note that IFS focuses primarily on intrapsychic dynamics in one person in individual psychotherapy, counseling or coaching.
 IFS is not primarily a model of doing family therapy, despite “Family” being in its name.